kevinta893/Unity-KinectV2-OpenCV3/README.md

 ### OpenCV 3
 Using OpenCVSharp, it is possible to work with the Kinect's camera streams using OpenCV 3.
 Note that you will want to use **LateUpdate()** function instead of Update() to allow the Kinect to fully collect and create the textures before debugging.

 See also the **KinectCVUtilities** script for a bunch of useful functions for working with OpenCV and Kinect in Unity.
-Examples of how to use these functions are in the examples.
+Examples of how to use these functions are in the example scripts.

 Included OpenCV examples are:
-* Blob tracking in Infrared stream, use a retroreflective material (e.g. mocap) to have that be tracked by the Kinect
+* Blob tracking in Infrared stream, use a retroreflective material (e.g. mocap) to have that be tracked by the Kinect (see *Scripts/Demo/BlobTrackerDemo.cs*)
-* Face Detection in Color stream, slower than what the Kinect provides, but may be of use
+* Face Detection in Color stream, slower than what the Kinect provides, but maybe of useful (see *Scripts/Demo/BlobTrackerDemo.cs*)

 Enable the game objects for these demos as necessary or remove them entirely to use the scenes as a template.

+Some excellent examples of OpenCVSharp in action: [VahidN/OpenCVSharp-Samples](https://github.com/VahidN/OpenCVSharp-Samples)

 ### Troubleshooting